 1a.
 Evidence: H-2; M-13; L-0; I-0; IE-6; 1b.
 Performance Gap: H-9; M-11; L-1; I-0; 1c.
-Impact: H-10; M-10; L-1; I-0 Rationale:
+Impact: H-10; M-10; L-1; I-0

-• The developer presented American College of Rheumatology clinical guidelines that recommend routine disease activity measurement to target low disease activity.
+- The developer presented American College of Rheumatology clinical guidelines that recommend routine disease activity measurement to target low disease activity.
 These tools were developed to aid in measuring responses in clinical trials, and are based on expert opinion with Category C evidence.
-The Committee noted that there are not data from randomized controlled trials related to measuring disease activity to improve outcomes, and the Committee agreed that using validated assessments to set treatment goals and target therapy can result in improved patient outcomes, including better functional and radiographic outcomes.
+The Committee noted that there are not data from randomized controlled trials related to measuring disease activity to improve outcomes, and the Committee agreed that using validated assessments to set treatment goals and target therapy can result in improved patient outcomes, including better functional and radiographic outcomes. - Performance gap data from 3 testing sites showed that 35-61 percent of patients met the criteria of an assessment in at least 50 percent of patient encounters with a mean rate of 50 percent.
+The Committee agreed this demonstrated there was room for improvement. - The Committee agreed that this measure addresses a national health priority and will have a high impact, as rheumatoid arthritis has been established as a top 20 impact condition by the Centers for Medicare and Medicaid Services.